istio/istio.io/_docs/tasks/traffic-management/mirroring.md

 ---
 title: Mirroring
-description: Demonstrates Istio's traffic shadowing/mirroring capabilities
+description: This task demonstrates the traffic shadowing/mirroring capabilities of Istio

 weight: 60

 ---
 {% include home.html %}

+> Note: This task uses the new [v1alpha3 traffic management API]({{home}}/blog/2018/v1alpha3-routing.html).
+The old API has been deprecated and will be removed in the next Istio release.
+If you need to use the old version, follow the docs [here](https://archive.istio.io/v0.6/docs/tasks/).

-This task demonstrates Istio's traffic shadowing/mirroring capabilities.
+This task demonstrates the traffic shadowing/mirroring capabilities of Istio.
 Traffic mirroring is a powerful concept that allows feature teams to bring changes to production with as little risk as possible.
 Mirroring brings a copy of live traffic to a mirrored service and happens out of band of the critical request path for the primary service.

 ## Before you begin